sayar/fullstack-training-kit/HOLs/HOL-NodejsDocumentDB/documentdb-nodejs-application.md

 # Build a Node.js web application using DocumentDB

-This tutorial shows you how to use the Azure DocumentDB service to store and access data from a Node.js Express application hosted on Azure Websites.
+This hands-on lab shows you how to use the Azure DocumentDB service to store and access data from a Node.js Express application hosted on Azure Websites.
+You'll learn the answers to the following questions:

-We recommend getting started by watching the following video, where we show you how to provision an Azure DocumentDB database account and store JSON documents in your Node.js application.

-> [AZURE.VIDEO azure-demo-getting-started-with-azure-documentdb-on-nodejs-in-linux]

-Then, return to this article, where you'll learn the answers to the following questions:

 - How do I work with DocumentDB using the documentdb npm module?
 - How do I deploy the web application to Azure Websites?